abe33/atom-tablr/docs/csv-edit.md

 ## Edit A CSV File

-This package provides a specific opener for `*.csv` files that will allow you to choose between editing the file as text or with the table editor.
+This package provides a specific opener for `*.csv` and `*.tsv` files that will allow you to choose between editing the file as text or with the table editor.

 ![CSV Opener](http://abe33.github.io/atom-tablr/csv-opener.png)